Partial AHS-Structures, their Cartan description and partial BGG sequences: The partial BGG machinery

 We do not go into a detailed discussion of examples of partial BGG sequences here.
 The point about this is that the bundles that are contained a BGG sequence and the orders of the BGG operators can be easily deduced from the corresponding information for the usual BGG sequences associated to AHS structures.
-In the description of the bundles, one basically only has to replace the tangent bundle by $F$ and then apply algebraic constructions acccordingly.
+In the description of the bundles, one basically only has to replace the tangent bundle by $F$ and then apply algebraic constructions accordingly.
 The orders of the operators are exactly the same as for standard BGG sequences.
 Indeed, an irreducible component $W_1\subset H_k(\frak g_1,\Bbb V)$ has to be contained in $\La^k\frak g_1\otimes\Bbb V_i$ for some fixed number $i_1$.
 Denoting by $i_2$ the corresponding number for an irreducible component $W_2\subset H_{k+1}(\frak g_1,\Bbb V)$, the order of the component of the BGG operator mapping sections of the bundle associated to $W_1$ to sections of the one associated to $W_2$ simply is $i_2-i_1+1$.
 In particular, this shows that for any type of AHS-structure, even the first operator in the BGG sequence can have arbitrarily high order.
 Also the description of the principal parts of BGG operators in terms of distinguished connections for a AHS structure admits and analog using distinguished partial connections, but we do not go into this here.

-The comparison of the BGG sequence to the sequence $(\Om^*_p(M,VM),d^V_p)$ is particularly interesting in the case that the latter sequence is a complex, i.e.~$d^V_p\o d^V_p=0$.
-However, there is also some intersting information available in gerneral.
+The comparison of the BGG sequence to the sequence $(\Om^*_F(M,VM),d^V_F)$ is particularly interesting in the case that the latter sequence is a complex, i.e.~$d^V_F\o d^V_F=0$.
+However, there is also some interesting information available in general.
 In particular, in degree zero we obtain an analog of the concept of normal solutions of the first BGG operator, see \cite{Leitner} and \cite{polynomiality}.

-\begin{thm} For a partial tractor bundle $VM\to M$, consider the partial twisted exterior derivative $d^V_p$ and the induced partial BGG operators $D^V_p$.
+\begin{thm} For a partial tractor bundle $VM\to M$, consider the partial twisted exterior derivative $d^V_F$ and the induced partial BGG operators $D^V_F$.
 Then we have: